 - 9.1.
 Fiscal Year.
 The Corporation's fiscal year shall be the calendar year. - 9.2.
 Capital Expenditures.
-Except as expressly delegated by the Governing Board, no capital expenditure or investment shall be made without the approval of the Board. - 9.3.
-Selection of Auditor.
-The Governing Board shall retain an accounting firm to annually audit the Corporation's financial records, which firm shall not perform any other services, except tax services, for the Corporation.
+Except as expressly delegated by the Governing Board, no capital expenditure or investment shall be made without the approval of the Governing Board.